 Laws and Policies

-The CSU’s Accessible Technology Initiative, known as ACCESS at SF State, reflects a significant cultural shift in the United States substantiated by federal and state laws protecting the civil rights of people with disabilities.
+The Accessible Technology Initiative reflects a significant cultural shift in the United States substantiated by federal and state laws protecting the civil rights of people with disabilities.
 These laws are the result of the ongoing efforts of the disability community and its allies.
-The following list of links outlines the laws and policies behind ACCESS in reverse chronological order.
+The following list of links outlines the laws and policies behind ATI in reverse chronological order.

 2008: Policy on Timely Adoption of Textbooks for Students - Academic Senate Policy #S08-249